PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Introduction

 \section{Introduction}

-Vision transformers \cite{vit}, with the self-attention mechanism \cite{bahdanau2014neural} capturing long-range dependencies in data, have been successful in various computer vision tasks, including image classification (ViT \cite{vit}, Swin \cite{swin}), multimodal learning (CLIP \cite{clip}, BLIP \cite{li2022blip}), image synthesis (StableDiffusion \cite{rombach2022high}), and semantic segmentation (SAM \cite{kirillov2023segment}).
-The success of vision transformers can be largely attributed to the availability of abundant data, such as ImageNet \cite{imagenet} and Laion5B \cite{laion}, which has enabled researchers to scale up these models by training them with an enormous number of parameters.
+Transformers \cite{transformer}, with the self-attention mechanism \cite{bahdanau2014neural} capturing long-range dependencies in data, succeed in various deep learning tasks, including image classification (ViT \cite{vit}), multimodal learning (CLIP \cite{clip}), image synthesis (StableDiffusion \cite{rombach2022high}), semantic segmentation (SAM \cite{kirillov2023segment}) and text generation (LLaMA \cite{touvron2023llama}).
+The success of transformers can be largely attributed to the availability of abundant data, such as ImageNet \cite{imagenet} and Laion5B \cite{laion}, which empower researchers to scale up these models by training them under an enormous number of parameters.

-Such huge models, with knowledge from large-scale pre-training \cite{su2021transferability}, have become foundation models that can be easily adapted to various downstream tasks through full fine-tuning or linear probing \cite{he2020momentum}, eliminating the need for task-specific model design \cite{chen2022adaptformer}.
+Such huge models, with knowledge from large-scale pre-training \cite{su2021transferability}, constitute on foundation models that can be easily adapted to various downstream tasks through full fine-tuning or linear probing \cite{he2020momentum}, eliminating the need for task-specific model design \cite{chen2022adaptformer}.
 However, full fine-tuning is storage-intensive and infeasible for maintaining separate model weights as the number of tasks grows, while linear probing, which only trains the last head layer, yields inferior adaptation performance.

 To overcome these limitations, Parameter-Efficient Fine-Tuning (PEFT) \cite{houlsby2019parameter} fine-tunes only a small subset of parameters, thereby reducing storage requirements while surpassing the performance of full fine-tuning and linear probing.
-These advantages have popularized PEFT and inspired the development of various PEFT methods for computer vision, which can be categorized into two groups: those increasing inference cost and cost-efficient ones.
+These advantages have popularized PEFT and inspired the development of various PEFT methods for deep learning tasks, which can be categorized into two groups: those increasing inference cost and cost-efficient ones.
 The first group introduces additional learning branches, such as non-linear adapters \cite{adapter, chen2022adaptformer}, or concatenates learnable parameters with input tokens, \eg, visual prompts \cite{vpt, noah, oh2023blackvip}, increasing inference cost.
-The second group, focuses on cost-efficiency involving lower-rank adaptation in linear layers \cite{glora, hu2022lora}, or affine transformations such as SSF \cite{Lian_2022_SSF} and RepAdapters \cite{repadapter}, which can be reparameterized during inference for efficiency.
+The second group, focuses on cost-efficiency by lower-rank adaptation in linear layers \cite{glora, hu2022lora}, or affine transformations such as SSF \cite{Lian_2022_SSF} and RepAdapters \cite{repadapter}, which can be reparameterized during inference for efficiency.

 Despite the superiority and efficiency of PEFT, prioritizing optimization for downstream tasks compromises the generalizability of fine-tuned models, yielding suboptimal performance.
 Although some analyses have been conducted on PEFT \cite{su2021transferability, hu2022sparse, fu2023effectiveness, wang2024universality, li2024adaptergnn}, they fail to fully explain the generalization of PEFT, leading to ineffective strategies for improving generalization.